ironexdev/docker-magento/README.md

 2) Run ```bin/docker/start```

-### Create new VSF 2 project with Magento 2 GraphQL integration
+### Create new Vue Storefront 2 project with Magento 2 GraphQL integration

 1) Run ```bin/new-project/vsf```
  	- Select Magento 2 integration
-	- Running this command will install Vue Storefront 2 project to frontend folder and start development server
+	- Running this command will install Vue Storefront 2 project to frontend folder and start development server on http://frontend.magento.local
+		- You can start VSF 2 with ```bin/node yarn dev```
 		- VSF 2 documentation https://docs.vuestorefront.io/v2/

 ### Configure Nginx and Magento logs to be viewed in Kibana